Andrew Todd (businessman): Business

-Andrew Todd like his older brothers began work in the Todd Bros Ltd stock and station company wool store and then its motor garage in Dunedin before moving in 1924 into Todd Motor Co.
+Todd like his older brothers began work in the Todd Bros Ltd stock and station company wool store and then its motor garage in Dunedin before moving in 1924 into Todd Motor Co.
 He worked in the office and as a car salesman.
 Four years later he (with Bryan Todd) was appointed a director and he took over the management of the Auckland operations.
 In 1934 he transferred to Wellington where the head office of Todd Motors was located.
-When the Government tariff policy encouraged the assembly of cars in New Zealand, Andrew Todd was responsible for establishing the Petone motor assembly works in 1935 - the second assembly plant to open in New Zealand.
-Andrew Todd was effectively managing director (his father, Charles had the formal title), responsible for the entire factory and assembly operation.
+When the Government tariff policy encouraged the assembly of cars in New Zealand, Todd was responsible for establishing the Petone motor assembly works in 1935 - the second assembly plant to open in New Zealand.
+Todd was effectively managing director (his father, Charles had the formal title), responsible for the entire factory and assembly operation.
 The new Petone plant assembling Hillman, Humber, and commercial vehicles.
 Later he became managing director and, in 1970, group chairman.
-In 1970 the company acquired the Mitsubishi franchise when planning for New Zealand's biggest assembly plant was under way and in 1975 Todd Park was opened at Porirua.
+In 1970, the company acquired the Mitsubishi franchise when planning for New Zealand's biggest assembly plant was under way and in 1975 Todd Park was opened at Porirua.

 Character

-Andrew Todd had the special quality of engaging personally with all those he met from the Prime Minister to the newest worker on the line.
+Todd had the special quality of engaging personally with all those he met from the Prime Minister to the newest worker on the line.
 He had considerable personal charm and had a gift for drawing people together.
 This was important in managing a factory employing a large labour force.
 In all his years, his factory did not have a single strike.
 He was a good Catholic, not just on Sundays; he tried to live up to the precepts of Pope Leo XII's encyclical Rerum novarum.
 He was also noted for his philanthropy.
 With his siblings he established the Todd Foundation in 1972 and as chairman of Todd Motors announced the company's gift of $1,000,000 to establish it.
-Andrew Todd was a member of the Wellington Golf Club and interested in a wide range of sporting activities.
+Todd was a member of the Wellington Golf Club and interested in a wide range of sporting activities.
 He died on 9 November 1976 and was survived by his wife and six daughters.